brabster/tw-site-mkdocs/docs/posts/2024-05-01-how-i-do-python-supply-chain-security/index.md

 <!-- more -->

-When I speak to fellow data practitioners like (but not exclusively) data scientists, data engineers and analysts/analytics engineers, I find there's a common concern about the security risks they're exposed to, but a lack of clear, pragmatic guidance on how to mitigate them.
+When I speak to fellow data practitioners I find there's a common concern about the security risks they're exposed to, but a lack of clear, pragmatic guidance on how to mitigate them.
 A lot of the guidance out there, like [Snyk's Python security best practices](https://snyk.io/blog/python-security-best-practices-cheat-sheet/), focuses on traditional software engineering.
+"Data" work can be a little different.

 This story covers the things I've learned to do in my day-to-day over the past decade or more.